 In my opinion, a weekend isn’t truly great until you’ve sat down to recap the events of the last night over great food.
 Enter brunch.
 Brunch is the meal that allows for the perfect fusion of eating and socializing.
-A great breakfast, or brunch, can be hard to find in a city where seafood stew is a traditional breakfast eat, but the Flying Pan in Itaewon manages to create a meal that will satisfy even the most critical of diners looking for brunch in Seoul.
+A great breakfast, or brunch, can be hard to find in a city where seafood stew is a traditional breakfast eat, but the Flying Pan in Itaewon manages to create a meal that will satisfy even the most critical of diners.

 Located near the subway station in the popular foreigner district, this small restaurant does quite the business.
 I’d recommend showing up early on the weekend, or get ready to wait (they will take your number, allow you to leave, and call you when your table is ready).
 The dining room consists of a few mismatched tables and chairs, over sized vases filled with flowers, and cute knickknacks that give it a homey feeling.